charlesreid1/dahak-spy/d-prometheus/README.md

 See [prometheus repo](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus.yml)
 for an example `prometheus.yml` config file.

-Prometheus expets a `prometheus.yml` file to be in `/etc/prometheus/prometheus.yml` inside the container.
+Prometheus expects a `prometheus.yml` file to be in `/etc/prometheus/prometheus.yml` inside the container.

 To use a custom `prometheus.yml` config file, there are two options: